 Console Mattiacci Law, LLC won a six-figure jury verdict for an individual employee in a hotly contested case of defamation, intentional interference with contractual relations and invasion of privacy- false light against his former employer in Kitchen v.
 McGrath Systems, Inc., et al. The six-day jury trial was held before the Honorable George W. Overton in the Court of Common Pleas of Philadelphia.
 Prior to winning the trial, Console Mattiacci Law, LLC LLC was successful in convincing the Court to dismiss all counterclaims brought against the employee by his former employer, including claims for breach of contract and violations of the Pennsylvania Trade Secrets Act.

 We've Obtained Significant Results On Behalf of Our Clients

-We are not able, due to confidentiality agreements required by corporate employers, to reference over 2,000 settlements that we have obtained for our clients and that we are as proud of as the limited number of cases that we can publicly reference below.
+We are not able, due to confidentiality agreements required by corporate employers, to reference over 2,000 settlements that we have obtained for our clients and that we are as proud of as the limited cases that we can publicly reference below.

 (215) 545-7676 to schedule a consultation for your case.

 Don't Hesitate to contact us for a consultation.